 As psychedelics make their way into the discussion about how to treat mental illness, public conversations about mental health in general continue to be more prevalent than they were in the past.
 If Kanye West is willing to rap about living with bi-polar disorder on ‘Yikes’ then it becomes easier for the rest of us to be open about our own struggles with mental health — and to explore treatment.

 It’s Nine Perfect Strangers, however, that’s become the juggernaut pushing the topic of psychedelic medicine into a bigger pop culture spotlight.
-As the most-viewed original series ever released by Hulu, its message about the medicinal benefits of psilocybin reached a huge number of people who are beginning to ask questions about the medicinal properties of psychedelics and the possibilities those might have for their lives — questions that may not have occurred to them before the series debuted.
+As the most-viewed original series ever released by Hulu, Nine Perfect Strangers’ message about the medicinal benefits of psilocybin reached a huge number of people who are beginning to ask questions about the medicinal properties of psychedelics and the possibilities those might have for their lives — questions that may not have occurred to them before the series debuted.
 It’s a show that undoubtedly sparked a conversation, one we hope will continue to evolve.